Definition of Bonds Payable

-The issuer of bonds makes formal promises to pay interest usually every six months (semiannually) and to pay the principal or maturity amount at a specified date many years in the future.
-The agreement covering the details of the bonds payable is known as the bond's indenture.
+Bonds payable are a form of long term debt usually issued by corporations, hospitals, and governments.
+The issuer of bonds makes a formal promise/agreement to pay interest usually every six months (semiannually) and to pay the principal or maturity amount at a specified date some years in the future.
+The agreement containing the details of the bonds payable is known as the bond indenture.

 U. S. corporations issue bonds instead of common stock for the following reasons:

 - Debt is less costly than common stock

 - The interest on bonds is deductible for income tax purposes

 - Bondholders are not owners and therefore the ownership interest of the existing stockholders will not be diluted

 Usually public utilities issue bonds to help finance a new electric power plant, hospitals issue bonds for new buildings, and governments issue bonds to finance projects, operating deficits, or to redeem older bonds that are maturing.

 For example, a profitable public utility might finance half of the cost of a new electricity generating power plant by issuing 30-year bonds.
 If the current market interest rate for the bonds is 4%, the cost after the income tax savings may be only 3%.